TUM-DSE/research-work-info/README.md

 ## Submission

-Your thesis submission will proceed in the following four stages.
+Your thesis submission will proceed in the following four stages:

 -  **Stage 1:** At least two weeks before the thesis submission deadline (15th of the final month), please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.